 Big, blooming bastard.
-He knew exactly what her weakness was; him.
-“Look, the point is that this was a slip and, if we use our heads instead of thinking with our hormones, we can see that it was a mistake.
+He knew exactly what her weakness was: him.
+“Look, the point is that this was a slip, and if we use our heads instead of thinking with our hormones, we can see that it was a mistake.
 We should stay away from each other.”

-He gave a low little chuckle.
+He gave a low chuckle.
 “Wrong.
 You’re mine, Teil.
 Admit it.
 Mine.”

-The possessive, happy tone on his voice shook loose the last of the cobwebs in her brain.
-Her frown turned into a full-fletched scowl.
+The possessive, happy tone of his voice shook loose the last of the cobwebs in her brain.
+Her frown turned into a full-fledged scowl.
 She sat up and hurriedly pulled the blanket up to cover her breasts.
-They were not massive things, like Nassa’s but they were hers and, just then, she had no intention of having them on display.
+They were not massive things like Nassa’s, but they were hers and she had no intention of having them on display.
 “We’re not animals, Baphrem.
-Other males…” She shook her head.
+Other males….”
+She shook her head.
 “What other males?
 How many people do you think I have sex with?”

 His eyes flashed.
 “After today, only me.”

-“Oh, my god.”
+“Oh, my God.”
 She raised her hands then lowered them quickly to keep the blanket in place.
-Baphrem was naked as well, but that little fact didn’t seem to bother him in the least.
+Baphrem was naked as well, but that fact didn’t seem to bother him in the least.
 “Look, you don’t give me orders or to tell me what to do.
-You’re not my father…”
+You’re not my father.”

 “Don’t worry.
 I’ll be talking to your father soon enough.”